 Research element (research essay 4,000 words): 40%

-Readings selected from a wide range of sources as the course progresses.
+Readings are selected from a wide range of sources.

 Enrollment via uSis is mandatory.

 For further information: Dhr.
 Dr. E. Mark